G00232918/funddata-assessment/Normal_Distribution_Assessment/README.md

 * Normal Distribution Notebook
 * Author - James Connolly
 * Student_Number - G00232918
-* Module -Fundamentals of Data Analysis
+* Module -Fundamentals of Data Anal

+# Problem Statement
+### Normal Distribution Notebook (40%):
+- Create a notebook about the normal distribution.
+- Define and explain the main concepts.
+- Pitch the notebook at your classmates.
+- Use visuals like plots to explain concepts.

 ### Introduction